MaximilianV/thingberry/README.md

 2. The `requirements.txt` lists all prerequists needed in order to run this application.
    Execute `sudo pip install -r requirements.txt` to install all dependecies automatically.
    It is recommended to do so as root user, as the [RPi.GPIO module states](https://sourceforge.net/p/raspberry-gpio-python/wiki/install/).
+3. As some components need additional software and setup in order to work, the following steps have to be taken:
+   1. In the `component/components` directory, create a `lib` directory.
+   1. To setup the display component, follow [this tutorial (german)](https://tutorials-raspberrypi.de/hd44780-lcd-display-per-i2c-mit-dem-raspberry-pi-ansteuern/) and copy `i2c_lib.py` and `lcddriver.py` (from the [folder provided](http://tutorials-raspberrypi.de/wp-content/uploads/scripts/hd44780_i2c.zip) in the tutorial) to the `lib` folder.
+   1. For the NFC-component, the `MFRC522.py` file from [this repository](https://github.com/mxgxw/MFRC522-python) is needed in the `lib` folder.
+   Please note, that this script has another dependency mentioned in the repository's readme.
-3. Build your needed setup, e.g. connect a Pi-Camera, buttons, ...
+4. Build your needed setup, e.g. connect a Pi-Camera, buttons, ...

 ## Usage
 ### Configuration